 Martina is Deputy Head of 12KBW’s Employment Group and a Pupillage Supervisor.

 Martina is an active supporter of social mobility at the Bar, most recently arranging hosting a student from the Bar Council’s Bar Placement Scheme (in conjunction with the Social Mobility Foundation) and last year, arranging for 11 Tottenham primary school children to meet the Hon.
-Mr Justice Choudhury (the new President of the Employment Appeal Tribunal).
+Mr Justice Choudhury (now President of the EAT).

 Martina is a supporter of Advocate (formerly the Bar Pro Bono Unit (BPBU) and the COAS and ELAAS schemes and has assisted a number of individuals with their appeals in the EAT on a pro bono basis.

 Martina was a member of Tanfield Chambers from 1998-2017.